maxmind/geoip-api-c/README.md

 ### Threads

-geoip lookups are thread safe, but libgeoip does not guard any functions.
+geoip lookups are thread safe, but libgeoip does not guard the functions.
+Do not drop or change the GeoIP database if other threads might use the database.

 The recommended pattern is

 ```